immersive-web/webxr/webvr-migration.md

 });
 ```

 If the developer wants to use reference spaces other than [`"local"`](https://immersive-web.github.io/webxr/#dom-xrreferencespacetype-local) during an [`"immersive-vr"`] session they must also request consent to use is at session creation time by passing the desired type to either the [`requiredFeatures`](https://immersive-web.github.io/webxr/#dom-xrsessioninit-requiredfeatures) or [`optionalFeatures`](https://immersive-web.github.io/webxr/#dom-xrsessioninit-optionalfeatures) members of the [`XRSessionInit`](https://immersive-web.github.io/webxr/#dictdef-xrsessioninit) dictionary passed to [`navigator.xr.requestSession()`](https://immersive-web.github.io/webxr/#dom-xr-requestsession).
-This will cause the UA to prompt the user for their conset to use the more detailed levels of tracking if necessary.
+This will cause the UA to prompt the user for their consent to use the more detailed levels of tracking if necessary.

 **WebVR**
 ```js